Phalanyx/SparkPark/doc/sprint0/product.md

 ## Q1: What are you planning to build?

 **[PRODUCT NAME]** is a web application that allows people to rent and sell parking lots.
 Many commuters, such as students and workers, often face high parking fees at designated parking spots. **[PRODUCT NAME]** connects local homeowners to drivers seeking a cheaper alternative for parking.
 This provides homeowners an opportunity to earn passive income while offering drivers a more affordable and convenient solution.
+While giving drivers the ability to easily find and navigate to parking spaces that fit their preferences.
+Gone are the days of driving around the block multiple times until you find a suitable parking spot.

 We are developing a **responsive website and a mobile app** to ensure seamless access for all users.
 Features include:
 - Searching for available parking spaces based on location, price, and distance.